Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### HorizontalSpeed:int { property }

-The horizontal movement speed of the camera in FollowPlayer mode.
+Determines the horizontal movement speed of the camera in `FollowPlayer` mode.

 **Example**